joosthoi1/checkbox-party-pack/README.md

 note: Make sure to import your application.
 note: name is the name you gave your app in imagelabel

-#### You might need to put gridcreation.py in each game folder separately, or put it in you python's lib folder (usually this isn't necessary)

 If you want to play this, type next in the command line:
 ```
 python -m venv venv